 College of Arts, Social Sciences, & Celtic Studies,

-The Discipline offers intense supervision in a wide area of German interests.
-Each student will be assigned a primary Supervisor(s) and a Graduate Research Committee made up of experienced researchers to plan their programme of study and to provide on-going support to their research.
-The student will be immersed in a vibrant research environment, with regular research seminars, workshops, conferences, guest speakers from Ireland and abroad, and readings by German, Austrian and Swiss authors.
+The Discipline offers supervision in a wide area of German interests.
+Each student is assigned a primary Supervisor(s) and a Graduate Research Committee made up of experienced researchers to plan their programme of study and to provide on-going support to their research.
+The student is immersed in a vibrant research environment, with regular research seminars, workshops, conferences, guest speakers from Ireland and abroad, and readings by German, Austrian and Swiss authors.

-Students also have the opportunity to develop their practical skills, for example, by participating in the regularly staged German plays, classes on rhetoric and presentation skills and in particular by teaching undergraduate courses.
+Students also have the opportunity to develop their practical skills, for example, by participating in German plays, classes on rhetoric and presentation skills and in particular by teaching undergraduate courses.

 As part of the doctoral training available on the Structured PhD programme, students avail themselves of a range of interdisciplinary taught modules.
 The wide menu of available options include modules that:

 - are discipline-specific in that they augment the student’s existing knowledge in their specialist area

 - are dissertation-specific in that they supply core skills essential to completion of the research project e.g. additional language skills

 - acknowledge a student’s professional development e.g. presentation of a paper at an international conference